BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Making an image-CNN-based model perform on general audio task benchmark

 ResNet-like has a global average pooling that averages frequency and time axes and outputs 512-d embeddings.
 ResNet-like (ReGP) replaces the global average pooling with the Reshaping and Pooling blocks from the BYOL-A encoder, making output as 1,024-d embeddings.

-ResNet-like (ReGP + Narrow RF) adjusts RF by changing stride=2 parameter on the first two stride=2 layers in convolutional blocks to stride=[1, 2], making the stride of frequency to be 1.
-This modification will make the RF smaller on the frequency axis.
-With an input shape [64, 96], where [Frequency, Time frame], the output shape is [2, 3], which becomes [8, 3] after the modification.
-This changes the frequency resolution from two to eight, accommodating more frequency information available on downstream tasks.
-This makes a larger embedding size: $512 \text{ channel} \times 8 \text{ frequency bins} = 4,096$-d.
+ResNet-like (ReGP + Narrow RF) adjusts RF by changing strides [2, 2, 2, 2, 2] to [1, 2, 2, 2, [1, 2]].
+The [1, 2] changes the frequency stride only to 1.
+This modification will make the RF half on the time axis and on fourth on the frequency axis.
+With an input shape [64, 96], which is [Frequency, Time frame], the output shape is [2, 3], which becomes [8, 6] after the modification.
+This especially changes the frequency resolution from two to eight, accommodating more frequency information available on downstream tasks.
+This increases the embedding size: $512 \text{ channel} \times 8 \text{ frequency bins} = 4,096$-d.

 We pre-trained these models in BYOL-A by replacing the encoder with them, using the same setting as in the BYOL-A ablation studies described in Section \ref{sec:exp-byola-pretrain-details}.